Genocides in history (1490 to 1914): Uruguay

 The Massacre of Salsipuedes was a genocidal attack carried out on 11 April 1831 by the Uruguayan Army, led by Fructuoso Rivera, as the culmination of the state's efforts to eradicate the Charrúa from Uruguay.
 According to official reports, 40 were killed and 300 were taken prisoner, with an uncertain number managing to escape.

 Asia

 Afghanistan

 Abdur Rahman's subjugation of the Hazara ethnic group in the late nineteenth century due to its fierce rebellion against the Afghan king gave birth to an intense feeling of hatred between the Pashtun and the Hazara that would last for years to come.
 Massive forced displacements, especially in Oruzgan and Daychopan, continued as lands were confiscated and populations were expelled or fled.
 Some 35,000 families fled to northern Afghanistan, Mashhad (Iran) and Quetta (Pakistan).
 It is estimated that more than 60% of the Hazara were either massacred or displaced during Abdur Rahman's campaign against them.
-Hazara farmers were often forced to give up their property to Pashtuns and as a result many Hazara families had to move seasonally to the major cities in Afghanistan, Iran, or Pakistan to find jobs and sources of income.
+Hazara farmers were often forced to give their property to Pashtuns and as a result many Hazara families had to seasonally move to the major cities in Afghanistan, Iran, or Pakistan to find jobs and sources of income.